nf-core/rnaseq/docs/amazon_web_services.md

 whether you have any subnets.
 If you do, click _Subnets_ in the navigation on the left and make a note of one of the _Subnet ID_ values (_eg._ `subnet-05222a43`).

+#### Ensure that your security group allows access
+In order for you to log into your cluster, you need to tell AWS to allow you access.
+To do this, go to the [Security Groups tab](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#SecurityGroups:sort=groupId) under the EC2 dashboard and select the default security group.
+Switch to the _Inbound_ tab and check that you have permissions to access resources.
+If in doubt, set `All traffic` to `Anywhere` - not very secure, but should work (your cluster will still be secured with your personal SSH key).

 #### Configure Nextflow
 We now need to configure Nextflow so that it knows how to create your cluster.
 As it is personal to you, it cannot go in the main pipeline config.
 Instead, we recommend